 The delivery of RSHE is sensitive to the diverse needs of individual students.
 The curriculum is taught in an accessible way for all students and tailored according to age and understanding.
 While some students benefit from a whole class or small group approach, others may benefit from more individualised programmes.
-The Partnerships Co-ordinator (Grahame Beattie) along with Pastoral Support Officer (Ladka Harangova / Jade Burling), will recommend students for outside intervention or tailored support in school where students have been identified as needing additional support.
+Grahame Beattie, Assistant Headteacher and Partnerships Line Manager, alongside Partnerships Co-ordinator and Pastoral Support Officer (Jade Burling) and Pastoral Support Officer (Jason Sparks), will recommend students for outside intervention or tailored support in school where students have been identified as needing additional support.